memonriyaz/IronHeart/README.md

 **YouTube Search**: Searches and plays videos from YouTube.

-**AI Responses**: Generates and summarizes responses using the Google Gemini API and Hugging Face transformers.
+**AI Responses**: Generates and summarizes responses using the Google Gemini.

 # Installation